Handling workplace issues is a tricky job. Are you able to resolve them invariably? No, right? No one really can!

 Sophie Meaney from Amberjack, suggested an efficient manner to rectify this issue.
 She says that the right way to go about it is by sending an official mail to that employee which will explain the whole situation to him in a polite way.

-If the organisational structure does not have adequate emergency exits, then you should be prepared for some additional construction costs.
+If the organizational structure does not have adequate emergency exits, then you should be prepared for some additional construction costs.

 Don’t wait for the employees to notice it or a disaster to happen before making any budget allotment to the construction costs; instead, hire professionals right away!